la2050/archive/_projects/2016/dublab-fm-in-los-angeles-connecting-la-residents-through-freeform-radio.md

   in Los Angeles.
 DUBLAB also serves as a creative incubator for musicians in Los Angeles to develop their sonic experimentations in both live performance settings and studio­ based radio broadcasts.
-project_image_2: 6890837355741-team91.jpg
-empty_column_1: ''
 organization_name: Future Roots Inc.
 organization_website: dublab.com
-organization_name_2: Future Roots Inc.
-organization_activity: >-
-  dublab is a non-profit, online radio station dedicated to the growth of music, arts and culture.
-ein: ''

 ---